RadArcadeKid/GameDev_shmup/shmup/Process/README.md

 #### Stretch-goals:
 * Make it pretty (add real assets + art)
 * Add more solid movement mechanics to enemies
-* Figure out a way to restrict the player's movement based on the arena
+* Figure out a way to restrict the player's movement based on the arena (better boundaries)
 * Have enemies moving across the top of the screen on a stage, rather than spawning in
 * (Long-term goal) Implement a rewind/music based powerup which lets the player rewind/stop time for a few seconds